Nausea or vomiting. Unusual fatigue. Back or jaw pain. It’s easy

 “Eating a varied diet that's rich in lean protein, whole grains,

 good fats, fruits and vegetables is the best way to protect your heart,”

 Dr. Ware said.
 “Cut back on foods with added sugar and saturated

 fats.
 Also, try to avoid animal fats such as butter, red meat and whole

 fat dairy products.”

-More than 250,000 women die each year from a heart attack – killing
+Nearly 400,000 women die each year from heart disease – killing about

-about one woman every minute.
-If you wish to understand your risk factors
+one woman every minute.
+If you wish to understand your risk factors for

 Molly Ware, MD by calling (303) 442-2395.

 Click here to view PowerPoint slides from Dr. Ware's lecture on "Battling